This review was updated on 29th July 2016 and all the information is correct as of that date

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Virgin miles.
 It has a £75 fee, refunded pro-rata if you cancel.

-25,000 miles, the current bonus, is a good deal albeit that you are paying a non-refundable £140 annual fee.
-This offer runs until 31st May after which it will drop back to the usual 18,500 miles.
+18,500 miles, the current bonus, is a good deal albeit that you are paying a non-refundable £140 annual fee.

 The on-going earning rates on these cards are as strong as anything on the market.
 2 airline miles per £1 on the Amex is very impressive and is matched only by the Emirates Elite card.
 Emirates Elite is also the only card that can match £1 mile per £1 on a Visa or MasterCard.